Talend/vault-sidecar-injector/README.md

 - Kubernetes v1.10+
 - Helm 2 or 3

+> ⚠️ **Important note** ⚠️: the chart is issuing a certificate signing request (CSR) to dynamically generate the key and certificate used to set up TLS on the webhook admission server.
+Make sure your Kubernetes cluster has been configured with a *signer* in order to enable the certificate API.
+Refer to Kubernetes documentation here: <https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#a-note-to-cluster-administrators>.

 Runtime:

-- Vault server deployed (either in cluster with official chart <https://github.com/hashicorp/vault-helm> or out of cluster), started and reachable through Kubernetes service & endpoint deployed into cluster
+- Vault server deployed (either *in cluster* with official chart <https://github.com/hashicorp/vault-helm> or *out of cluster*), started and reachable through Kubernetes service & endpoint deployed into cluster

 #### Helm 2: Tiller installation